 Cycle corridors are the mechanism by which strategic assets (public realm space) can be secured for good, fast cycling infrastructure between town centres for commuting cyclists, thus providing an alternative to driving.
 Cycle highways will not be finished quickly and they do not have to be.
 However, they will never be built unless the corridors are reserved and preserved.

 8.1 Riding today but planning for tomorrow

 When talking about cycle infrastructure in Canberra it is easy to mix up three different discussions.
 The past perspective is the network that we have inherited.
 The reasons for the design are often lost.
 Those going for a ride want to know how to get around.
 They need a safe network, that is well maintained, and equipped with wayfinding signage.
 Maintenance and signage are short term, ongoing, and tactical.
 The focus is on the here and now.
-Canberra’s population will almost double by 2060 and we need to future proof the network.
+Canberra is expected to have a population of over 700,000 by 2058, a 75% increase on 2017.
+We need to future proof the network.
 The discussion is about the network we need but do not have.
 We have three different perspectives for the same network.

 Since 1988, Canberra has had a territory government.
 Before that the territory was administered by the National Capital Authority (NCA).
 Most of the bike paths in Canberra were built by the NCA.
 It is noticeable that the suburbs built after 1988 have very few bike paths.
 This continued until the noughties, when the ACT Government seemed determined to correct the error in Gungahlin.

 Below is an example of a sign for a CBR Cycle Route (C4) at the Yarra Glen crossing, in Woden Valley from around 1989 (ACT Archives).
 In the old suburbs, CBR Cycle Routes are nothing else but the existing decades old network… rebranded.